California moves to dismantle nation’s largest death row - The Boston Globe

 The condemned inmates are counted more often and are constantly supervised during activities, officials said.

-Under current rules, condemned inmates can be transferred unless they are in restricted housing for disciplinary reasons, have pending charges, or have been found guilty of certain disciplinary offenses in the past five years.

-But they also are “carefully screened to determine whether they can safely participate in the program,” according to the department.
-That includes things like each inmate’s security level, medical, psychiatric and other needs, their behavior, safety concerns and notoriety.
+Before they are moved, they are “carefully screened to determine whether they can safely participate in the program,” according to the department.
+That includes things like each inmate’s security level, medical, psychiatric, and other needs, their behavior, safety concerns, and notoriety.

 Female condemned inmates are housed at the Central California Women’s Facility in Chowchilla.
 They can transfer to less restrictive housing within the same prison, and eight of the 21 have done so.